City & Nature Tour Lisbon & The Azores – 10 days

 Nearby, there are a series of coastal cities, such as Sintra and Cascais, and pretty villages like Alcochete.

-After four days in Lisbon, we will fly to São Miguel, the main island of the Azores (flight duration 2H10).
+After these unforgettable experiences in Lisbon, we will fly to São Miguel, the main island of the Azores (flight duration 2H10).

 The nine Azores islands, the last confetti in Europe to be placed on the blue Atlantic before America, are still unknown today.
 This archipelago offers visitors preserved landscapes and a wide variety of fauna and flora.